-If you’re not sure what the order of an obituary should look like or what the obituary message should be, let us break down the process into five manageable steps.
+If you’re not sure what the order of an obituary should look like or what the obituary message should be, this guide will break down the process into five manageable steps.

 1. Announce the death

 When you start writing an obituary, you should begin by including the following basic information about your loved one:

 - Full name